 Willersey, St Peter, 6 bells, Tenor 12 cwt, Grid Ref:SP107397

 These weights below are in imperial measures - hundredweight (cwt), quarter(qr) and pound (lb).
-(14lb to one stone, 8 stones to a hundredweight) These are the only complete maiden (untuned) ring by Abraham Rudhall I in the county.
+(14lb to one stone, 8 stones to a hundredweight) These are the only complete maiden (untuned) ring by Abraham Rudhall in the country.
 The metal frame and the modern style fittings are by Mears & Stainbank of London, and date from 1936.
 The bells were not tuned or weighed at this time.
 They go well and sound nice.
 The metal for the bells came from three larger bells already in the Church.
-The ringing chamber entrance is outside in the south east corner of the tower up some (slippy) outside steps.
+The ringing chamber entrance is outside in the south east corner of the tower up some (slippy) outside narrow steps.

 Saintbury, St Nicholas, 8 bells, Tenor 11-0-24, Grid Ref:SP117394